 Medium Rapport

 By default, this is the relationship between all characters in an adventuring party.
-It is used for any two characters who are friends and have daily interaction and association.
+It is used for any two characters who are friends and have daily interaction.

 Low Rapport